-English Composition (Code A) 6 credits
+(Code A) 6 credits

-Behavioral and Social Science (Code B) 9 credits
+(Code B) 9 credits

-Humanities and Fine Arts (Code C) 9 credits
+(Code C) 9 credits

-Natural or Physical Science (Code D) 8 credits
+(Code D) 8 credits

-Mathematics (Code D) 3 credits
+(Code D) 3 credits

+(Code B) (Code C) (Code D)

 Students are required to earn 60 credits exclusive of developmental coursework.

 Transfer Compact Core course designations, A, B, C, and D, are included as part of the description of all courses meeting Transfer Compact requirements in the COURSE DESCRIPTION section of the College Catalog.
 A list of courses by designation appears in that section as well.
 Other information: